 In 2014, the mayor of Greeneville, Tennessee declared April 8th as Boca Raton Christian School Day.

 Freshmen receive real-life training in missions at the H.E.A.R.T.
-Institute (Hunger Education Awareness and Research Training), learning about underdeveloped countries, attending a cross-cultural church, and taking part in service projects.
+Institute (Hunger Education Awareness and Research Training) in Lake Wales, learning about underdeveloped countries, attending a cross-cultural church, and taking part in service projects.

 During high school mission trip week in the spring, some students choose to serve those in need in the South Florida community.
 Outreach projects have included working with children at a child development center, serving at a food bank, and performing maintenance tasks for local non-profit organizations.